ProsperityMC/Prosperity-Website/README.md

 1. [Download Node](https://nodejs.org/en/) (Next.js requires Node 14.x or above).
 2. Clone the latest commit from GitHub.
 3. Run the `npm install` command in the project directory to get any required dependencies.
-4. Run `./node_modules/.bin/contentlayer build` in order to compile the markdown wiki pages.
-5. Run `npm run dev` in order to start the dev server.
+4. Run `npm run dev` in order to start the dev server.
-6. Navigate to http://localhost:3000/ in order to connect to the development server.
+5. Navigate to http://localhost:3000/ in order to connect to the development server.

 ## Contributing